kasulasaitejachary/kasulasaitejachary/README.md

 - 👋 Hi, I’m @kasulasaitejachary
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Data analyst
-- 🌱 I’m currently learning Full Stack Java Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...